 In 2016 we told you about the R22 phase out and with warmer temperatures approaching, D & K Heating Service Experts wanted to remind you of your courses of action.

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
+If you have air conditioning equipment installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
 The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.